petri-labs/warmage/docs/basics/tokens.md

 ## ERC-20 Tokens

-Any ERC-20 tokens are natively supported by the EVM of Merlion.
+Any ERC-20 tokens are natively supported by the EVM of Warmage.